Create Wealth Using Budgeting

 From this history, I can set a spending budget for future months.
-If we need to cut are spending, I look at the last couple months of history and decide where we can cut back.
+If we need to cut our spending, I look at the last couple of months of history and decide where we can cut back.

 One very important thing should be stated.
 We almost never spend cash.
 Why?
 It’s too hard to track.
 I don’t want to be chasing down receipts at the end of the month to figure out where the cash went.

 Why is this so important?
 Budgeting helps in planning your debt pay off and investment strategies.
 I don’t believe in timing the market.
 Who knows whether the stock market will be up or down tomorrow, next month or next year.
 I believe in putting money into investments on a routine and consistent basis.

 In addition, I like to invest the same dollar amount every month.
 This is also called dollar cost averaging.
 The only way you can dollar cost average into your investments is by knowing an approximate amount of excess cash created from your paycheck after deducting your living expenses each month.

 Once you create that excess cash, you can then choose where to invest it.
 At Dividends Diversify, we rent that money out to companies in exchange for a consistent and growing dividend stream.
 That dividend stream will provide more excess cash that can be invested to create even more income.
 It sounds pretty cool, doesn’t it?
 Well, in my humble opinion, it is.
 The process creates a passive income machine.

 Do you create wealth using budgeting?
 Can you share any tips, techniques or tools that make it easy and interesting?
 Please leave a comment and let us all know.